maeri-project/mRNA/README.md

 # mRNA: Efficienct mapping space exploration for Reconfigurable Neural Accelerator
 ## Introduction
 **mRNA** is a mapping space exploration tool for **MAERI**.
 MAERI is a DNN Spatial Accelerator which is able to support flexible Dataflows.
 It aims at efficient mapping datalfows due to the diverse deep learning landscape.
-Detail of **MAERI** can refer to ASPLOS 2018 paper below:
+For the detail technique of **MAERI** can refer to ASPLOS 2018 paper below and for its code base, you can go to [here](https://github.com/georgia-tech-synergy-lab/maeri)

 >Hyoukjun Kwon, Ananda Samajdar, and Tushar Krishna, MAERI: Enabling Flexible Dataflow Mapping over DNN Accelerators via Reconfigurable Interconnects, ASPLOS 2018